 The pH meter measures how acidic or how basic the hydrogen iron content is in your hydroponic system.

 When it comes to a hydroponic system, you want to maintain a steady pH level to promote optimal growth.
+But how to maintain pH balance in hydroponics so it doesn’t change all the time?

 This will greatly lower the manpower needed to adjust pH constantly.